 Sadly, I haven’t been able to engage much in what they do.
 When we lived in Sweden we lived near Smögen, home to both Smögen distillery and a Mackmyra warehouse, so it was natural that we were more in touch with them.

-But now, living in Ireland, I have some very nice whisky loving contacts on Twitter, and during the spring I received a very … sample pack from Sweden, most of which were samples of High Coast whiskies.
+But now, living in Ireland, I have some very nice whisky-loving contacts on Twitter, and during the spring I received a quite impressive sample pack from Sweden, most of which were samples of High Coast whiskies.

 High Coast distillery